Kerr-induced In-line Interferometry for Ultra-sensitive Phase-Contrast Imaging: Methods

-Equations~(\ref{eq:CWE_A})--(\ref{eq:CWE_B}) are integrated with a symmetric split-step Fourier method, using Runge-Kutta-4th-order integration for the nonlinear substep and the half-step operator $\exp[i\beta(\omega)\,\delta z/2]$ for dispersion, over $N_z = 1000$ steps across $L = 5$~m with the same $\gamma$ and fiber dispersion coefficients as used in the broadband Schrödinger model below.
+Equations~(\ref{eq:CWE_A})--(\ref{eq:CWE_B}) are integrated with a symmetric split-step Fourier method, using Runge-Kutta-4th-order integration for the nonlinear substep and the half-step operator $\exp[i\beta(\omega)\,\delta z/2]$ for dispersion, over $N_z = 1000$ steps across $L = 5$~m with the same $\Gamma$ and fiber dispersion coefficients as used in the broadband Schrödinger model below.
 The time grid comprised $N_t = 2^{14}$ points over a 50~ps window.
-Output spectra are normalized to the peak spectral intensity of $B_0$ at $\Phi = \pi$,
+Output spectra shown in Fig. \ref{Figure 2new}(d-f) are normalized to the peak spectral intensity of $B_0$ at $\Phi = \pi$,

 so that $G = 1$ corresponds to the unperturbed linear-regime response.